-Note: All chemical process/reactions should be studied with reference to the reactants, products, conditions, observation, the (balanced) equations and diagrams.
+Note: All chemical processes/reactions should be studied with reference to the reactants, products, conditions, observations and the (balanced) equations and diagrams.

-Periodic Properties and variations of Properties Physical and Chemical
+1. Periodic Properties and variations of Properties - Physical and Chemical

 (i) Periodic properties and their variations in groups and periods.